Course overview Course overview

 Interview with Dawnson Chen

-Dawnson Chen breaks down the assignment he did in Stylized 3D Asset Creation for Games
+Dawnson Chen breaks down his assignment from the Stylized 3D Asset Creation for Games course.

 Hi, my name is Dawnson Chen and I am currently taking the Stylized 3D Asset Creation for Games course, taught by Kevin B. Griffith, on CGMA.
 I am going to break down one of my assignments we did in the course.